 If you have any interest in buying Off The Plan then listen carefully…

 We now have an excellent opportunity in the Perth market whether you’re buying off the plan for an investment, as a downsizer or as a first homebuyer.

-With the GFC, Perth’s mining downturn, low population growth and an over-supply of housing, this has meant Perth’s housing market has been treading water.
+With Perth’s mining downturn, low population growth and an over-supply of housing, this has meant Perth’s housing market has been treading water.

 But all roads are seemingly now leading to a serious opportunity.

-As I mentioned before Perth is overdue it’s next major growth cycle.
 Between 2001 and 2007 Perth grew almost 200%.
-We’re now due again for our major growth cycle and there are certain indicators pointing to exactly that.
+As I mentioned before Perth is overdue it’s next major growth cycle and there are certain indicators that point to exactly that.

 Less Properties For Sale

 The number of properties currently on the market is a key indicator to supply and demand and this number has been dropping rapidly.